natelandau/obsidian-metadata/README.md

 -   **Existing metadata in a matching note will be rewritten**.
 This may result in it's location and/or formatting within the note being changed
 -   Inline tags ignore any value added to the `key` column

-You can export all your notes with their associated metadata in this format from the "Export Metadata" section of the script to be used as a template for your bulk changes.
+Create a CSV template for making bulk updates containing all your notes and their associated metadata by

+1. Using the `--export-template` cli command; or
+2. Selecting the `Metadata by note` option within the `Export Metadata` section of the app

 # Contributing